fetwar/spotify-downloader-docker/README.md

 - I recommend downloading `docker-compose.yml` and starting with that.

 ## Usage with Make
+If you aren't in the `docker` system group, you may have to append `sudo` to these commands.

 Downloaded files will be placed in `./downloads`

 ```shell